aridjayarecipes/cutesrecipes.web.app/content/post/2397-easiest-way-to-prepare-ultimate-beetroot-cabbage-paratha.md

 1. Very healthy option of Indian flat bread.do try this.

 In Kerala we does not add any thing in wheat dough while making paratha.
-Beetroot paratha is very healthy delicious. &#39;Paratha&#39; the most popular breakfast option in India specially in northern India.
-But if you love to experiment with your taste bud you can try this spicy &#39;Cabbage Paratha&#39; as well.
+Beetroot paratha is very healthy delicious.
+'Paratha' the most popular breakfast option in India specially in northern India.
+But if you love to experiment with your taste bud you can try this spicy 'Cabbage Paratha' as well.
 Cabbage Thepla- a delicious ,healthy flatbread made with grated cabbage ,spices and flour.
-A Making stuffed paratha&#39;s need some time to make but these vegetable thepla are quick and easier.
+A Making stuffed paratha's need some time to make but these vegetable thepla are quick and easier.

 So that's going to wrap this up with this special food beetroot cabbage paratha recipe.
 Thank you very much for reading.
 I'm confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!